nio-blocks/http-requests/README.md

 HTTPRequests
 ============
-The HTTPReqeusts block sends an HTTP request for each item in the list of incoming signals.
-For each successful request, an output signal is created that includes the response from the request.
+The HTTPRequests block sends a HTTP request for each incoming signal.
+If the incoming signal is a list of multiple signals, a request will be made for each item in the list.
+For each successful request, an output signal is emitted that includes the response from the request.

 Properties
 ----------
-- **basic_auth_creds**: When making a request that needs Basic Authentication, enter the username and password.
+- **basic_auth_creds**: The username and password for basic authentication if necessary for the request.
 - **data**: URL Parameters.
-Keys and Values are Expression Properties.
+Keys and Values can be simple strings or Expression Properties to use incoming signals.
-- **enrich**: If false (unchecked), include the original signal along with the output signal.
+- **enrich**: If checked (true), the original signal sent into the block will be excluded from the signal sent out of the block.
+If unchecked (false), the output signal will include the original signal sent into the block.
 - **headers**: Custom Headers.
-Keys and Values are Expression Properties.
+Headers and Values can be simple strings or Expression Properties to use incoming signals.
 - **http_method**: HTTP Method (e.g. GET|POST|PUT|DELETE).
 - **require_json**: If True and response is not json, log warning and do not emit a signals.
 If False and response is not json, emit a signal of format {'raw': response.text}.
 - **retry_options**: Configurables for retrying to connect on request failure.